Alvin V. Palmer Scholarship Fund

 To provide college and technical school scholarships for current and former residents of Greene County, Georgia.

-- Enrollment as a full-time student in an accredited two or four-year college, or a degree-granting technical or vocational school is required.
+- Enrollment as a full-time student at an accredited two or four-year college, or a degree-granting technical or vocational school is required.

-Eligible applicants must complete the online scholarship application.
-On the last page, the applicant will select the Alvin V. Palmer Scholarship Fund and complete the following additional information:
+On the last page, you will select the Alvin V. Palmer Scholarship Fund and complete the following additional information:

 - Your most recent high school or college transcript – you must request this from your current school.